tarantool/cartridge/topics/clusterwide-config.md

 It's suitable for role-specific sections only.
 System sections (`topology`, `auth`, `vshard_groups`, `users_acl`) can be neither uploaded nor downloaded.

+If authorization is enabled, use `curl` option `--user username:password`.

 ### GraphQL API